NATO procurement: a guide for Finnish companies

 1Why NATO procurement matters

-NATO's combined annual budget is approximately €3.3 billion in common funding, while member states' national defense budgets total over $1 trillion.
+NATO's common funding is approximately €4.6 billion (2025) and an estimated €5.3 billion (2026), while member states' national defense budgets total well over $1 trillion.
 NATO is undergoing its most significant defense and deterrence overhaul since the Cold War — repositioning 40,000 troops on its eastern flank, establishing new multinational battlegroups in Bulgaria, Hungary, Romania, and Slovakia, and creating a Very High Readiness Joint Task Force to respond to threats from the east and south.

 NATO procurement follows the same fundamental principles as other public procurement: equal and non-discriminatory treatment, transparency, and competitiveness.
 However, NATO's transatlantic defense alliance nature brings unique characteristics — security clearance requirements, specialized procurement procedures, and the fact that applicable law is typically foreign to the bidder.
 Contracts often follow the law of the host nation, and dispute resolution may differ from Finnish practice.